clorisczy/property/README.md

   > https://youtu.be/DW_nqCBtrLU?si=M6EE8u_NpxhiqbsZ, https://youtube.com/shorts/UWzYMTqjg74?si=Rq1gd6kpJbCqIVlo — *Oct 17, 2025: The washing machine was not functional upon our arrival*

 - Refrigerator: The fridge was not adjusted and not cooling when we arrived, which caused all our food to spoil.
 This resulted in the loss of food and health products worth over a thousand dollars.
 The following videos show that the refrigerator was already broken before our arrival, causing all the food inside to spoil and emit a strong, foul odor.
 The smell was so bad that the cleaning staff felt nauseous.
 The refrigerator in the unit was broken, so we were unable to store any food.
 As a result, every meal had to be ordered from takeout.
 However, since the property was not fully prepared, the front entrance was locked due to ongoing construction, and the back entrance was extremely difficult to locate.
-Every time we ordered food, I had to go all the way down from the fourth floor and walk a long distance to meet the delivery person, which caused significant physical strain.
-Every step I took was painful and caused bleeding, and my pajamas were covered in blood.
+Every time we ordered food, we had to go all the way down from the fourth floor and walk a long distance to meet the delivery person, which caused unnecessary physical strain.
+According to one of the girls's statement,

+"Every step I took was painful and caused bleeding, and my pajamas were covered in blood.
 At times, the pain was so severe that I wanted to see a doctor.
 However, because the landlord left so many unresolved issues in the unit, and with multiple technicians coming to the property every day, I had no choice but to stay home to let them in.
 For example:
 	1. Curtain installation: I had to call, take photos myself and send them to the agent, schedule the measurement, and then coordinate the installation.
 	2. Cleaning: I had to arrange the cleaning schedule, let the cleaners in, and inspect the cleaning from the first to the fourth floor.
 	3. Refrigerator repair: I had to coordinate the technician’s visit, but initially the refrigerator was not repaired.
 Then we had to wait for the landlord to arrange a new refrigerator to be installed.